Q. How do I make an appointment?

 A. I will work with you to come up with a plan for your specific situation.
 While length of treatment depends on your specific goals and circumstances, 8-20 sessions can often be sufficient (and about 5-8 sessions for sleep treatment).
 Because every situation is different, you may choose to remain in therapy for a longer period of time.

-Some patients want or need a time-limited therapy.
+Some clients want or need a time-limited therapy.
 If this is your situation, I will work with you to determine whether it is possible to set a target number of sessions required to reach your goals.

 Q. Do you prescribe medication?